-- · At least 6 members of the academic affairs tenured faculty - · At least 6 members of the staff - · At least 1 representative from Human Resources - · At least 2 representatives from Athletics - At least 1 representative from ROTC serving in the pool are encouraged to contact the Title IX Coordinator or the Assistant Vice President for Human Resources.
+- At least 6 members of the academic affairs tenured faculty

+- At least 6 members of the staff

+- At least 1 representative from Human Resources

+- At least 2 representatives from Athletics

+- At least 1 representative from ROTC

+Panel members are usually appointed to three-year terms.
+Individuals who are interested in serving in the pool are encouraged to contact the Title IX Administrator or the Assistant Vice President for Human Resources.
 No member of the pool may be a practicing attorney.

-Panel members are usually appointed to three-year terms.
-Individuals who are interested in